Nick’s Wine

 User Research

-Working as a wine consultant and assisting customers yielded a few major takeaways that transitioned into the project.
+Working as a wine consultant and assisting 35+ customers daily and 60+ during holiday seasons yielded a few major takeaways:

 • Some don’t know enough about wine or what they like to make informed decisions.